borisgontar/shapefile-geojson-js/README.md

 which were finalized in Node.js just recently (2024), so Node version 21 is recommended.

-The generated GeoJSON reproduces the source data and is as valid as they are.
+The generated GeoJSON reproduces the source data and is as valid as the data is.
 There are two exceptions:
-* reprojecting to longitudes and latitudes may cause, for example, longitudes slighly bigger than 180
+* Reprojecting to longitudes and latitudes may cause, for example, longitudes slighly bigger than 180.
-* polygon inner ring, if its outer ring not found, may become an outer ring itself.
+* Polygon inner ring, if its outer ring not found, will become an outer ring itself.

 For a command line converter, go [here](#command-line-tool).